graalvm/workshops/vscode-tools-for-micronaut/README.md

 - Work with an Oracle Database:
   - Connect to a database.
   - Create Micronaut Data entities, repositories from an existing database schema, and then REST controllers using the tooling.
-  - Run your application using the attached database.
   - Generate tests for your controllers.
 - Use Visual VM from within VS Code:
   - Install Visual VM from within VS Code.